V-Sekai/manuals/docs/decisions/20211108-integrate-with-blender.md

 ## Positive Consequences <!-- optional -->

 - Integrates Blender into Godot Engine workflows.
+- Downside of Blender version updates can be fixed by the use of the V-Sekai exporter tool.

 ## Negative Consequences <!-- optional -->

 - Requires blender to export cicd.
+- Changes to the Blender version causes the project to desync.

 ## Option graveyard: <!-- same as above -->